Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 Now this is very easy for two reasons.

-Second, before they sleep at the end of their previous watch, they only need to change their personal clocks one hour advance.
+Second, before they sleep at the end of their previous watch, they only need to change their personal clocks one hour in advance.

 One Hour Back or Retard

-12 to 4 Watch
+20:00H to 00:00 Watch

-4 to 8 Watch
+04:00 to 08:00 Watch

-Applying 12 to 4’s share will give you 04:20H. implementing your 20 minute portion sets your time at 04:00H.
+Applying 12 to 4’s share will give you 04:20H NEW TIME.
+Implementing your 20-minute portion sets your time at 04:00H.

-Again, same logic as with clock advances.
+Again, the same logic as with clock advances.

 Only this time, you can easily adjust your time to the new time and set everything like your usual routine.

-Hope this helps alleviate the confusion.
 If you have more questions, hit me with an email.
-I’m currently in the middle of the Atlantic right now and my next post would be about my message in a bottle.
+I’m currently in the middle of the Atlantic right now and my next post will be about my message in a bottle.

 Or maybe something else.